Constants

 Utility functions for convenience operations on turn-by-turn data objects in this package.

 Returns the given data with added noise.
-Noise is generated as a standard normal distribution (mean=0, standard_deviation=1) with the size of the input data, and scaled by the a factor before being added to the provided data.
+Noise is generated as a standard normal distribution (mean=0, standard deviation=1) with the size of the input data, and scaled by a factor before being added to the provided data.
 Said factor can either be provided, or calculated from the input data’s own standard deviation.

 A new numpy array with added noise to the provided data.